tschumann/sandbot/release/readme.txt

 == About ==

 Name: Sandbot
-Description: A multiplayer bot for Half-Life, Half-Life Opposing Force (Deathmatch and Capture the Flag), Day of Defeat (Territorial Control), Gunman Chronicles, Natural Selection (Combat) and They Hunger (there is work in progress support for Team Fortress Classic, Natural Selection (Classic) and The Ship).
-It is based off HPB_Bot by botman (see HPB_Bot_ReadMe.txt).
+Description: A multiplayer bot for Half-Life, Half-Life Opposing Force (Deathmatch and Capture the Flag), Day of Defeat (Territorial Control), Gunman Chronicles, Natural Selection (Combat) and They Hunger (there is work in progress support for Team Fortress Classic, Natural Selection (Classic) and The Ship) based off HPB_Bot by botman.
 Requirements: Steam versions of the supported games or mods.
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory